 Like any work of family, this project’s construction and maintenance may prove its own undoing.

-This work is currently supported through the Recess Analog residency.
+This work was supported by the Recess Analog residency.